This section covers:

 Paying the fine.

 If Revenue NSW accepts your application to pay by instalments, and you have not missed payments on another instalment agreement with Revenue NSW in the past, it may lift any licence restrictions after you make your first instalment payment.
 You should check with RMS before you drive to confirm that the suspension has been lifted.
+For more information about setting up an instalment plan, contact Revenue NSW.

 If your visiting privileges are suspended, you may be able to get your driving